omnivector-solutions/license-manager/docs-source/src/architecture.rst

 This reservation is not meant to be consumed by users nor jobs, it's only a representation of the licenses in use.
 The reservation is created by the user configured in the ``license-manager-agent`` configuration file.
-The user must have a Slurm account in the cluster and have at least ``operator`` level of priviledge to be allowed to create the reservation.
+The user must have a user account in the Slurm cluster and have ``operator`` privilege level to manage reservations.

 Bookings
 ********